Apple maintains prices on new iPhones despite inflation | Technology

 - United States

-Apple's latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery at the same prices as last year's model, despite the inflationary pressure that has driven up the cost of many other everyday items.
+Apple's latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery — all at the same prices as last year's models, despite inflationary pressure that has driven up the cost of many other everyday items.

-That decision, revealed on Wednesday during Apple's first in-person product event in three years, came as a mild surprise.
-Many analysts predicted Apple would ask its devout fans to pay as much as 15 per cent more to help offset rising costs for many components.

 With inflation still hovering at its highest level in 40 years, consumers have curbed their spending on many discretionary items.
 That's likely contributing to a recent decline in smartphone sales, although the iPhone has fared far better than competing Android devices.

-Despite that anticipated drop in sales, the average price for new smartphones is expected to finish this year about 6 per cent higher than last year, IDC estimated.

-Consumers have still been snapping up iPhones this year, even though Apple already charges among the industry's highest prices.
-Apple sold an estimated 106 million iPhones through the first half of this year, an 8 per cent increase from the same time last year, according to Canalys, another research firm.
+Consumers have already been snapping up iPhones this year, even though Apple charges among the industry's highest prices.
+Apple sold an estimated 106 million iPhones through the first half of this year, an 8% increase from the same time last year, according to Canalys, another research firm.

+Forrester analyst Thomas Husson hailed the new lineup for its faster chips, improved design and ''some incremental innovative features.”
+The company's Apple Watch Series 8, meanwhile, will include a new temperature sensor intended to help women retrospectively track their ovulation cycles in addition to the crash detection feature also debuting on the iPhone 14.
+The price for the latest Apple Watch, available in stores Sept.
+16, will start at $399, the same as last year's model.

+In an effort to broaden the appeal of wearable technology, Apple is rolling out a Watch Ultra model designed to be more durable and offering a variety of special features tailored for hikers, scuba divers and other outdoor enthusiasts.
+The Watch Ultra, available in stores Sept.
+23, will carry a premium price of $799.
+CCI Insight analyst Leo Gebbie predicted that the Ultra will compete with existing sports watch brands like Garmin and some luxury Swiss watchmakers that market their products around extreme sports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)